LJWittenberg/game-of-life/README.md

 11 0 --> (x/row = 11; y/col = 0)
 6. **Run the program**: Execute `python main.py` with either the coordinates you wrote as argument `coordinates.md` or the preset `presets.md` in your terminal.
 **Example call**: ``python main.py presets.md`

+## About the project
+# include things like the console print, how a figure would look like, rules etc.

 ## Note
 - Check out the presets.md file before starting.
 A short explanation how to handle coordinates can be found there.